Generating Diverse 3D Reconstructions from a Single Occluded Face Image: Experimental Evaluation

-\textbf{Baselines:} To evaluate the efficacy of \ourmethod{} in terms of diversity and robustness to occlusions, we perform evaluation against baselines such as FLAME \cite{flame}, DECA \cite{deca}, CFR-GAN \cite{occrobustwacv}, Occ3DMM \cite{egger2018occlusion} and Extreme3D \cite{tran2018extreme} using their publicly available codes and pretrained models (whereever applicable).
-Due to the difficulty and unreliability in obtaining dense correspondence between FLAME and other mesh topologies, we perform quantitative comparison against only the FLAME \cite{flame} topology based methods.
-For the other baselines, we perform qualitative evaluation of 3D reconstruction from various occluded face images.
+\textbf{Baselines:} To evaluate the efficacy of \ourmethod{} in terms of diversity and robustness to occlusions, we compare against baselines such as FLAME \cite{flame}, DECA \cite{deca}, CFR-GAN \cite{occrobustwacv}, Occ3DMM \cite{egger2018occlusion} and Extreme3D \cite{tran2018extreme} using publicly available implementations or pretrained models (wherever applicable).
+Due to the difficulty and unreliability in obtaining dense correspondence between FLAME and other mesh topologies, we perform a quantitative comparison only against methods based on the FLAME \cite{flame} topology.
+In other cases, we report qualitative comparisons based on face images with various occlusions patterns.

-\textbf{Metrics:} The goal of this paper is to generate diverse, yet realistic 3D reconstructions on occluded face images.
-Such an approach should have three desired qualities: 1) the reconstructed shapes should fit as accurately as possible to the visible regions, 2) the occluded regions should be diverse from each other, and 3) at least one of the reconstructed shape should be very similar to the ground truth shape.
-There is no prior work on diverse 3D reconstruction, and as such there are no established metrics.
-So we define the following three metrics to evaluate the aforementioned qualities: (1) \textbf{Closest Sample Error (CSE)}: the per-vertex \textit{L2}-error between the ground-truth shape and the closest reconstructed shape (lower is better), (2) \textbf{Average Self Distance-Visible (ASD-V)}: the per-vertex \textit{L2}-distance on the visible regions between a 3D completion and its closest neighbor, averaged across all the samples (lower is better), and (3) \textbf{Average Self Distance-Occluded (ASD-O)}: ASD on occluded regions (higher is better).
-These metrics are inspired from those defined for diverse trajectory forecasting~\cite{yuan2019diverse}.
+\textbf{Metrics:} The goal of this paper is to generate diverse yet realistic 3D reconstructions of occluded face images.
+Such an approach should have three desired qualities: 1) the reconstructed shapes should fit as accurately as possible to the visible regions, 2) the occluded regions should be diverse from each other, and 3) at least one of the reconstructed shapes should be very similar to the ground truth shape.
+There is no prior work on diverse 3D reconstruction, and as such, there are no established metrics.
+So we define the following three metrics to evaluate the aforementioned qualities: (1) \textbf{Closest Sample Error (CSE)}: the per-vertex $\ell_2$-error between the ground-truth shape and the closest reconstructed shape (lower is better), (2) \textbf{Average Self Distance-Visible (ASD-V)}: the per-vertex $\ell_2$-distance on the visible regions between a 3D completion and its closest neighbor, averaged across all the samples (lower is better), and (3) \textbf{Average Self Distance-Occluded (ASD-O)}: ASD on occluded regions (higher is better).
+These metrics are inspired by those defined for diverse trajectory forecasting~\cite{yuan2019diverse}.